ljw1004/vbspec/vb/type-members.md

 The "no side effects" convention for `Get` accessors does not mean that `Get` accessors should always be written to simply return values stored in variables.
 Indeed, `Get` accessors often compute the value of a property by accessing multiple variables or invoking methods.
 However, a properly designed `Get` accessor performs no actions that cause observable changes in the state of the object.

-> __Note__
-> `Get` accessors have the same restriction on line placement that subroutines have.
+__Note.__ `Get` accessors have the same restriction on line placement that subroutines have.
 The beginning statement, end statement and block must all appear at the beginning of a logical line.

 ```antlr
 PropertyGetDeclaration